 Also: I always pictured the casting-out-to-Gehenna part involving a pull cord and a trapdoor, like so:

 What I'm saying is, in this room and between the two of us, this argument is very low stakes.
-How easy and comfortable for two married heterosexuals to discuss God's intent for gay Christians.
+How easy and comfortable for two people in straight marriages to discuss God's intent for gay Christians.

 But we still get angry.
 Oh, I get so angry.
 I smile and talk more softly and I tease and bait, just to show that you're the one with the problem.
 I think of all the reasons I have for disagreeing with you, but I assume you'd cut me off and shut me down and so I never even try to tell you about the journey, about the fears and the grace, and about what it was like to go back to pull my old convictions out from where I'd squirreled them away, only to discover that some had changed shape and some had crumbled away entirely.
 I suspect you'd have a ready answer that I'm weak and talking circles around the truth.